CSR

 • Implementation of safety and health protection procedures

-• Monitoring the frequency and severity rate of work accidents
+• Monitoring the frequency and severity rate of workplace accidents

 • Pay gap: 39/40

-• Percentage of employees receiving a pay rise upon returning from maternity leave: 15/15
+• Percentage of employees who received a raise upon returning from maternity leave: 15/15

-• Employees of the underrepresented sex among the 10 highest paid: 0/10
+• Employees of the underrepresented gender among the 10 highest earners: 5/10

-• Measures in favor of employment and integration of disabled people (over 6%)
+• Measures to promote the employment and integration of people with disabilities (over 6%)

 • Action plan in the field of employment and skills management

-• Provision of an Individual Social Assessment to employees
+• Provision of an Individual Social Report to employees

 Ethics and responsible purchasing